oskarth/experiments.oskarth.com/content/unix01.md

     open(file, mode);
     runcmd(cmd);

-Note that this is a simplified version of actual code and it has no error handling.
+Note that this is a simplified version of the actual code and it has no error handling.
 The second *argument* to open is mode, which is where we say if we want to read or write to the file.
-Assuming we want to redirect using `>` (we can also do it the other way using `<`), we close STDOUT.
+Assuming we want to redirect using `>`, we close STDOUT.
 When we then open the file, foo in this case, to write to it, it will pick the lowest available file descriptor, which is 1.
 When we then run the command `ls`, it will print to STDOUT - which is *bound* to our file foo.

 ## Pipes